Iskandar of Johor: Personal life

-In 1956, Mahmood married Josephine Ruby Trevorrow, from Cornwall, United Kingdom, with whom he had four children, including his successor, Ibrahim Ismail and the current queen of Malaysia, Azizah Aminah Maimunah Iskandariah.
-The marriage ended with divorce in 1962.
-He remarried in 1961 – shortly before his divorce to Trevorrow, to Tengku Zanariah, who came from the Kelantan royal family.
+In 1956, Mahmood married Josephine Ruby Trevorrow, from Cornwall, United Kingdom, with whom he had four children, including his successor, Sultan Ibrahim Iskandar of Johor, King of Malaysia (as of 31 January 2024), and Tunku Azizah Aminah Maimunah Iskandariah.
+The marriage ended in divorce in 1962.
+He married again in 1961 – shortly before his divorce to Trevorrow, to Tengku Zanariah, who came from the Kelantan royal family.
 Tengku Zanariah had six children with the Sultan.
-Analysts such as Kate Wharton have observed that any literal references to Trevorrow's association with Sultan Iskandar was carefully omitted in all official biographies.
+Analysts such as Kate Wharton have observed that any literal references to Trevorrow's association with Sultan Iskandar were carefully omitted in all official biographies.

 As a youth, Mahmood qualified as a pilot, having trained in handling light and medium aircraft and helicopters.
-He was also apt in handling motorcycles, reportedly possessing the skills to strip a motorcycle down to its component parts and then reassembling it.
+He was also apt in handling motorcycles, reportedly possessing the skills to strip a motorcycle down to its component parts and then reassemble it.

-The Sultan is also well known for his passion in many types of open-air sports, especially polo and golf.
+The Sultan is also well-known for his passion in many types of open-air sports, especially polo and golf.
 In his later years, he spent much of his free time at the Royal Johor Country Club.
 In addition, he also played tennis and squash on a regular basis.
 Within private circles, Sultan Iskandar was fondly known as "Moody", a testimony to his first name "Mahmud."
 His son, Abdul Majid, inherited his interest in amateur golf and once served as the President of the Malaysian Golf Association.

-He is involved in the 1988 Malaysian constitutional crisis which the then prime minister Mahathir Mohamad used his 1992 Gomez beating incident as a leverage to hijack the Malaysian judiciary system by sacking the then Lord of President of the Federal Court of Malaysia (Now known as Chief Justice of Malaysia), Tun Haji Mohamed Salleh bin Abas in an effort to claim his political success.

-In addition, he kept a large collection of pets, particularly peacocks, at his Istana Bukit Serene compound, where he lived with the Sultanah.
-In his youth, Iskandar resided at Istana Bukit Coombe, located at the top of Coombe Hill.
-It was built upon Dutch architectural designs, and was later renamed Istana Bukit Iskandar.
+He kept a large collection of pets, particularly peacocks, at the Istana Bukit Serene compound, where he lived with the Sultanah.
+In his youth, Iskandar resided at the Istana Bukit Coombe, located at the top of Coombe Hill.
+It was built based on Dutch architectural designs, and was later renamed Istana Bukit Iskandar.
 The palace was later demolished in 1987, six years after Sultan Iskandar succeeded his late father as Sultan.

 He made a personal friendship with Philippine opposition leader Benigno Aquino Jr. His son picked Aquino up at Changi airport and drove to Johor where he and Aquino had a meeting with the latter days before the former Philippine senator was assassinated.

 Issue

+Mahmood Iskandar had ten children, the elder four by his first wife Khalsom binti Abdullah and the younger six by his second wife Tengku Zanariah.